What is carbon capture and storage?

 CCS delivers reliable electricity supply with lower emissions

 CCS allows electricity to be generated using coal with lower CO2 emissions, which is essential to meet global demand for reliable and affordable electricity, while meeting international emissions reduction goals.

 CCS can be used with existing infrastructure

 CCS can be retrofitted to existing power stations to generate low-emission electricity.
 Because the power station and associated coal supply and grid connection infrastructure already exist, implementing CCS costs less than building a new power station.
-The Callide Oxyfuel Project, funded in part by Australia’s COAL21 industry fund, showed that carbon capture technology could be retrofitted to an existing power station to produce electricity with almost no emissions.
+The Callide Oxyfuel Project, funded in part by Australia’s COAL21, showed that carbon capture technology could be retrofitted to an existing power station to produce electricity with almost no emissions.

 CCS is safe